darneson/10XGenomics/README.md

   <li>Aggregate separate libraries into one matrix and downsample UMI counts to similar coverage (aggr)</li>
 </ol>

-The following 10X single cell dataset generated on a single HiSeq 4000 PE100 lane will be used as an example: <br />
+The following 10X single cell dataset generated on a single HiSeq 4000 PE100 lane will be used as an example:

 ```
 /u/nobackup/xyang123/darneson/10X_Single_Cell/LusisCollab/bcl-9-13-2017